jeremyandrews/Argus-app/memory-bank/activeContext.md

    - ✅ Removed NotificationData extension in NewsDetailView.swift as it was redundant
    - ✅ Verified NewsView.swift doesn't directly use NotificationData

-2. **Verify AppDelegate and bootstrap code**:
+2. ✅ **Verify AppDelegate and bootstrap code** (Completed):
-   - Confirm all app bootstrap code has been updated to use ArticleService directly
+   - ✅ Confirmed all app bootstrap code has been updated to use ArticleService directly
-   - Ensure no remaining references to MigrationAwareArticleService outside migration system
+   - ✅ Verified no remaining references to MigrationAwareArticleService outside migration system
+   - ✅ All database queries properly use ArticleModel instead of legacy NotificationData
+   - ✅ Push notification handling uses modern ArticleService implementation
+   - ✅ Article presentation and database statistics properly use ArticleModel

 3. **Document migration components for future removal**:
    - Create documentation in code comments about migration components